MicrosoftDocs/azure-video-indexer/azure-video-indexer/try-vi-web-portal-quickstart.md

 ## Get a trial account

 Go to the [web portal](https://www.videoindexer.ai/) and sign in with an Entra account, a personal Microsoft account, or a Google account.
-You are automatically assigned a trial account.
+You're automatically assigned a trial account.

 ## Upload a video

 Upload and index the video using the default settings.
-The activity of indexing a video is called a “job”.
+The activity of indexing a video is called a "job."

 On the home page of the web portal: